Building a home recording studio is a HUGE project…isn’t it?

 - Presonus Audiobox 44VSL – (price/reviews)

-Because when you’re just starting out, most of your time is spent recording by yourself.
+When you’re just starting out, most of your time is spent recording by yourself.

 For studio purposes, there are 2 very-specific designs considered standard: